Multilingual Website Guide 2026: Complete Implementation Strategy

 |---|---|---|

 Recommendation: Use subdirectories (example.com/en/, example.com/de/) for most businesses.
-This balances SEO benefits, management simplicity, and cost-effectiveness.
+This balances SEO benefits, management simplicity, and cost.

 Smart language detection improves user experience: